-Reid Psychology Group and its clinicians are in-network with Blue Cross Blue Shield and Harvard Pilgrim health insurance.
-If you have health insurance with a company other than Blue Cross Blue Shield or Harvard Pilgrim, please contact your insurance provider to determine out of network benefits.
+Reid Psychology Group and its clinicians are in-network with Blue Cross Blue Shield, Harvard Pilgrim, and Tufts health insurance.
+If you have health insurance with a company other than Blue Cross Blue Shield, Harvard Pilgrim, or Tufts, please contact your insurance provider to determine out of network benefits.
 For those with no out-of-network benefits or who choose not to use their mental health insurance benefits, a private self-pay arrangement can be made.
 Reduced fee services are available on a limited basis.
 Please call to further discuss these options.

 If we are not in-network with your insurance, we will assist you with the necessary out-of-network billing paperwork to submit to your insurer for reimbursement.